Food in black plastic food containers

 Stainless steel

 Most stainless steel kitchen utensils are made of 18/10 stainless steel.
 Occasionally, however, you’ll find 18/8 stainless steel, which is a lower quality.
 If you are sensitive to nickel, look for 18/0 stainless steel instead.
-Here's an 18/10 stainless steel set (Amazon affiliate link) to get you started.
+Here's an 18/10 stainless steel set (Amazon affiliate link) to get you started on your search.

 Wood

-Wood can be a great option for most kitchen utensils, but you’ll critically assess the wood.
-Is it solid wood?
+Wood can be a great option for most kitchen utensils, but you should critically assess the wood.
+Examine, Is it solid wood?
 Choose solid wood to avoid kitchen utensils that have adhesives.

-Was it treated?
+Was it treated with chemicals?
 Treatments like food-grade mineral oil or beeswax are ideal.

 If you're looking for a set, checkout this 100% teak wood utensils set (Amazon affiliate link).